CoderByBlood/whisper-cms/docs/design-decisions.md

 - Difficult Undo Delete/Restore/Recycle-Bin Implementation: Requires finding the change in the audit table and unpacking it to undo/restore deletes
+- Complicated User Experience: Users must be warned that deletes are permanent and offer a unpublish option along side a delete confirmation

 ---